charlie-haley/omada_exporter/README.md

     password: "mypassword"     #Host of the Omada Controller SDN
     site: "Default"            #Site you'd like to get metrics from.
     insecure: false            #Whether to skip verifying the SSL certificate on the controller, defaults to false.
-    exporterPort: 9202         #Port the exporter should run on, default 9202
 ```

 ## Metrics